Ho-Gia-Khang/dees-notes/README.md

 # Basic setup

-## 1. Create a file named 'cloudflare-ddns.sh' from the template provided in 'Cloudflare-ddns_example.sh' file.
+## 1. Create a file name 'cloudflare-ddns.sh' from the template provided in 'Cloudflare-ddns_example.sh' file in the same directory with this file.
 Filled the information required for Cloudflare

 ## 2. Build a docker container